dgfitch/dittohead/src/client/README.md

 - Actually use extra contact emails from study metadata so that people who want emails can get notified
 - Should we clean up on user cancel, or leave the files on the server?
+- Do we care that "new" files with old timestamps will get ignored in the current scheme?

+## Testing help

+- Like touch in unix for powershell, to force files to latest: `ls | foreach { $_.LastWriteTime = date }`

 ## Packaging